 All New York City K-12 schools (public, charter, and private) are invited to apply!
 To learn more and get started, visit on.nyc.gov/ZWSContests.
-Applications are accepted during November and March on the nyc.gov/zws website.
+Applications are accepted twice per school year on the nyc.gov/zws website.
 For help signing up, email schools@dsny.nyc.gov.